norcross/comment-blacklist-manager/README.md

 ## About

-Comment Blacklist Manager retrieves a list of terms from a remote source and updates the `blacklist_keys` setting in WordPress.
-The plugin will automatically fetch a list of terms on a regular schedule and update the contents of the “Comment Blacklist” field.
-Terms added manually via the “Local Blacklist” field will be retained during the scheduled updates.
-Terms added manually to the “Excluded Terms” field will be removed from the list.
+Comment Blacklist Manager retrieves a list of terms from a remote source and updates the `disallowed_keys` setting (formerly the `blacklist_keys` setting) in WordPress.
+The plugin will automatically fetch a list of terms on a regular schedule and update the contents of the "Comment Blacklist" field.
+Terms added manually via the "Local Blacklist" field will be retained during the scheduled updates.
+Terms added manually to the "Excluded Terms" field will be removed from the list.

 The default list of terms is fetched from a [GitHub](https://github.com/splorp/wordpress-comment-blacklist/ "Comment Blacklist for WordPress") repository maintained by [Grant Hutchinson](https://splorp.com/ "Interface considerations.
 Gadget accumulation.
 Typography.
 Scotch.").